By using ArchDaily, you agree to our Terms of Use, Privacy Policy and Cookie Policy.

 Romullo Baratto

-Romullo Baratto is an architect and urban planner, PhD candidate in Architecture and Cinema at FAU-USP.
-Since 2019, he has been the Managing Editor of ArchDaily Brasil, and he also works as an architectural photographer.
+Romullo Baratto is an architect and urban planner, PhD in Architecture and Cinema at FAU-USP.
+He currently is the ArchDaily Project Manager and also works as an architectural photographer.
 In 2017, he was a member of the curatorial team for the 11th São Paulo Architecture Biennial.
 Follow him on Instagram: @romullobf.

 BROWSE ALL FROM THIS AUTHOR HERE